Adaptil Diffuser Review: What Dog Pheromones Can and Can’t Do

 What stands out

-• Some studies and many owners report modest calming in mild-anxiety dogs
+- Some controlled studies and a real cohort of owners report modest calming in mild-anxiety dogs

 Questions families actually ask